smehringer/SViper/README.md

 Installation
 ------------

-For installation, simply clone the repo and use make to compile any utilities.
+For installation, simply clone the repo and use cmake to compile sviper or any utilities.

 ~~~~
 ~$ git clone --recursive git@github.com:smehringer/SViper.git
 ~$ cd SViper
+~$ mkdir build
+~$ cd build
+~$ cmake ..
-~$ make
+~$ make sviper
 ~~~~

 Note: You need a compiler that supports c++14.